railcore/railcore.github.io/build_and_troubleshoot/bed_level.md

 #### Leadscrew definitions

-The specific location of the leadscrews is important to arriving quickly at the best bed level adjustment.
-The X and Y coordinates of the Z motors defines the point outside the bed where the bed pivots on the yoke.
+The specific location of the leadscrews is important for arriving quickly at the best bed level adjustment.
+The X and Y coordinates of each Z motor defines the point outside the bed where the bed pivots on the yoke.
 For most RailCores, this is the location of the bed-to-yoke bolt.
 The specific values for your printer should be defined in your `config.g` similar to this one:

 ```